Project Management In Software & App Development

 A project communication plan is an agreement between executors and stakeholders that outlines what, when, and how the information will be shared and what are the key intervals.
 This written guide should include information on status updates, task-related questions, and meeting details.
 The goal is to define and streamline team and client communications as much as possible.

 The signal that your communication plan’s failing if the excessive discussion around the project occurs, or if the scope of each interaction isn’t defined.
-The communication plan of the project management includes the following:
+The communication plan of the project management for app development includes the following:

 - A contact sheet with project roles and relevant contact information that highlights project phase owners